dgilleland/dgilleland/README.md

 ### Dan Gilleland - DMIT/NAIT

 I am an instructor at NAIT in the Digital Media and IT program.
-I teach courses that are mostly in the Computer Software Development path.
+I teach courses that are mostly in the Computer Software Development concentration.

 - [My current and upcoming ✨**teaching schedules**✨](https://dgilleland.github.io/new)